druxt/demo-api.druxtjs.org/README.md

+# !Important!

+This repository has been merged into the Umami demo mono-repo @ https://github.com/druxt/umami.demo.druxtjs.org/tree/develop/drupal

 # DruxtJS Umami demo - Drupal JSON:API backend.

 This is the Drupal 9 codebase for the JSON:API backend used by the DruxtJS Umami demonstration site.